OllieOlzu/PYTHON2ISO/README.md

     done

-So make sure they fit the format of http://tinycorelinux.net/13.x/x86/tcz/[WHATEVER YOU ADDED TO THE EXTENTIONS LIST]
+So make sure they fit the format of http://tinycorelinux.net/13.x/x86/tcz/ [WHATEVER YOU ADDED TO THE EXTENTIONS LIST]

 You can check this by actually going to that link and seeing if a file downloads.